Kartik3624/Kartik3624/README.md

 - 👋 Hi, I’m @Kartik3624
 - 👀 I’m interested in learning new skills
-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning Python and devops
 - 💞️ I’m looking to collaborate on new projects
-- 📫 you can reach me through my personal email : kartikpundir1@iclud.com
+- 📫 you can reach me through my personal email : kartikpundir1@icloud.com
 <!---
 Kartik3624/Kartik3624 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.